drewletcher/text-data-parser/README.md

 # text-data-parser 1.0.x

-!!!
-UNDER DEVELOPMENT NOT READY FOR PRIME TIME !!!

-Parse and stream tabular data from Text documents using Node.js and [isaacs/sax-js](https://github.com/isaacs/sax-js).
+Parse and stream data from Text documents using Node.js.

 This readme explains how to use text-data-parser in your code or as a stand-alone program.

-> Only supports Text documents containing TABLE elements.
-Does not support parsing grid or other table like elements.

 Related projects: [text-data-parser](https://gitlab.com/drewletcher/text-data-parser#readme), [pdf-data-parser](https://gitlab.com/drewletcher/pdf-data-parser#readme), [xlsx-data-parser](https://gitlab.com/drewletcher/xlsx-data-parser#readme)